For business-building Christian fathers

 • Answer a handful of quick multiple-choice questions about your fitness, habits, lifestyle, and restrictions

-• Get the Fatherhood Strength score and discover what stage you're in
+• Get the Mission-Fit Audit score and discover what fatherhood archetype you are

 • Learn the right things to take action on over the next 8 weeks to radically improve your strength, health, and leadership as a father.